 This isn’t any different than the spirit that grows up in military units — there’s me, my team, my squad, my platoon and my company.
 Everybody else is the damn enemy until proven otherwise.

 Posted by Michael Farrell on February 16, 2014, With 0 Reads, Filed under Business, Civil War (1861-1865), Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.